Vertex decomposable graphs, codismantlability, Cohen-Macaulayness and Castelnuovo-Mumford regularity

-In most cases, our method of proofs has a combinatorial nature.
-In section two, we introduce codismantlable graphs, and reveal some of their combinatorial properties.
-We remark that there is no direct relation between the classes of codismantlable and \emph{dismantlable} graphs, so our terminology is just a coincidence stemming from the relevance of their defining relations.
-We recall that a vertex $u$ of a graph $G$ is said to be \emph{dominated} by a vertex $v\in V\backslash \{u\}$ if $N_G[u]\subseteq N_G[v]$, and a graph $G$ is called a dismantlable graph if either it consists of a single vertex or it has a dominated vertex $u$ such that $G-u$ is dismantlable \cite{BLS}.
-However, there are dismantlable graphs that are not codismantlable, and vise verse.
-For instance, the wheel graph $W_n$ for $n\geq 4$ is an example of a dismantlable graph that is not codismantlable, and the pan graph $\textrm{Pan}_m$ for $m\geq 4$ is a codismantlable graph which is not dismantlable.
-Moreover, they are not complementary graph classes, that is, the complement of a codismantlable graph need not be a dismantlable graph and vise verse.
-We there prove that when a well-covered graph $G$ is $(C_4,C_5,C_7)$-free, then its vertex decomposability, codismantlability and Cohen-Macaulayness are all equivalent.
-In a similar vein, we show that if $G$ is a well-covered graph with $\gi(G)\geq 5$, then $G$ is vertex decomposable if and only if it is Cohen-Macaulay.
+In most cases, our method of proof is of a combinatorial nature.
+In Section $2$, we introduce codismantlable graphs, and reveal some of their combinatorial properties.
+We prove that when a well-covered graph $G$ is $(C_4,C_5,C_7)$-free, then its vertex-decomposability, codismantlability and Cohen-Macaulayness are all equivalent (see Theorem~\ref{thm:wc-cns}).
+In a similar vein, we show that if $G$ is a well-covered graph with $\gi(G)\geq 5$, then $G$ is vertex-decomposable if and only if it is Cohen-Macaulay.